avadheshy/notes/dbms/mongodb.md

+update
+lookup unwind
+what is ordered/unordered insert bulk & many in detail

 # Mongodb fundamentals
 1. what is mongodb and what are its main features ?
 2. How does mongodb differ from relational databases ?